cosmos/vega-test/cosmoshub-4-vega-upgrade-test.md

 ## Upgrade result

-Wait till the height is reached, you can find info. in the log: `applying upgrade "vega" at height:7368822`.
+Wait till the height is reached, you can find info. in the log:  `ERR UPGRADE "vega" NEEDED at height: 7368489: upgrade to vega` and `applying upgrade "vega" at height:7368822`.
 Then the chain will progress to produce blocks after the upgrade.

 ## Reference